The American Prosecutor Made The Death Penalty A Rigged And Barbaric Game

 New York had executed exactly 695 people by that point, the last one 44 years earlier, in 1963.
 From 1972 to 1995, the state lacked a capital punishment scheme; former Gov. George Pataki resurrected it.
 In 2004, the New York Court of Appeals ruled the state’s death penalty statute was unconstitutional.
 The State Assembly, the same body that insisted that frying someone could be humane 100 years earlier, couldn’t agree on a capital punishment statute.
 The law knocked off the books by the seven member Court of Appeals has never been replaced.

-And on September 10, 2007, before New York’s highest court in Albany, Attorney Kevin M. Doyle, head of the state Capital Defender Office, and Queens County District Attorney Richard Brown argued over whether the facts of Taylor’s case could cure the statute of its unconstitutionality.
+And on September 10, 2007, before New York’s highest court in Albany, Attorney Kevin M. Doyle, then-head of the state Capital Defender Office, and Queens County District Attorney Richard Brown argued over whether the facts of Taylor’s case could cure the statute of its unconstitutionality.
 The Court of Appeals eventually decided it couldn’t and converted Taylor’s death to life about a month after oral argument.

 But the most important issue presented in the Taylor briefs didn’t get aired that September Monday.
 Among the reasons to keep Taylor on death row, the Queens County District Attorney had claimed that a sanction of death “is not so different that the state courts should . . . suddenly discard the presumptions of good faith that apply to the actions of prosecutors . . . .”